adkuba/QuicPos-Microservice/README.md

 ### Training
 Using [train-detector.py](train-detector.py) [train-recommender.py](train-recommender.py) and [dictionary.py](dictionary.py).
 Steps:
+* Create dictionary - keras text_to_word_sequence.
+Unique words in the array, neural net gets index of desired word in this array/dictionary.
 * Download data from Mongo database
 * Parse data for training
 * Make generator for training batches